 When it comes to finding places to store board games, sometimes this can get a little tricky.
 Game boxes are pretty awkward, and usually they’re all different sizes.
 You can stack them on shelves or stand them up vertically to make them easier to grab and go (just make sure the contents are all in zip-bags).

-I keep our personal games in the hutch in our living room because we play most games at our dining room table.
-But my son also has some games he only plays with other kids, so he keeps those in his bedroom.
+We keep our games right out in the open on a hutch in our basement “man cave” now.
+But at our old house we kept them inside the hutch (photo above) in our living room.
 A lot of my clients end up choosing to keep their games in a hall closet or playroom, which also works great.
 If you’re short on space, it’s totally okay to keep them under a bed, too.

 Time For A Challenge!

 Now that you’ve got tons of inspiration and you know exactly how to organize your board games, it’s time to put your new knowledge to the test.
 Right now, I want you to go grab any board game you’d like, and a handful of plastic baggies, and separate the pieces and cards into categories.
-Then put them back in the box neatly and snap a photo of your freshly organized box.
-Either email it to me, DM me on Instagram or Facebook, or post it on your own Instagram page and tag me @lelaburris and #lelaimorganizedish.
+Then put them back in the box neatly and add a Post-It note in the lid with today’s date.

 Whether you organize one game or all of them, just taking that first step is going to make you feel SO good!
-And you’ll feel even better when you break out the game of Life and it doesn’t take you 15 minutes to sort through that jumbled mess.
+And you’ll feel even better when you break out Monopoly and it doesn’t take you 15 minutes to sort through that jumbled mess.
 Ready?
-And GO!
+And… GO!